Tmux + Claude GenAI: Coding Nirvana

 Before we get to showing the main config file, let’s explain some Tmux terminology, if you are new to tmux.

 With Tmux, you can have multiple sessions running.
-To see list of sessions run tmux ls.
+To see a list of sessions, run tmux ls.
 Inside a specific session, you will have multiple “panes”.
 Once you are inside a tmux session, you tell tmux what to do with keyboard shortcuts.

-In my biased opinion, defaults are not ideal.
-I don’t find ctrl-b very convenient so I, and as far as I know many others, remap ctrl-b prefix to ctrl-space.
-I also can never remember " and “%” shortcuts so I remapped them to “h” for horizontal and “v” for vertical.
+In my biased opinion, the defaults are not ideal.
+I don’t find ctrl-b very convenient, so I, and as far as I know many others, remap the ctrl-b prefix to ctrl-space.
+I also can never remember " and % shortcuts, so I remapped them to “h” for horizontal and “v” for vertical.
 Make life simpler, right?

-So, those remappings and plugin configurations is what my config file ~/.tmux.config mostly is:
+So, those remappings and plugin configurations are what my config file ~/.tmux.conf mostly is:

 unbind C-b